 Along the corridor as a whole - depending on local conditions - significant re-use of existing buildings is envisaged.
-This is seen as a fundamental prerequisite for diversity, in built character and activity (as reuse offers the opportunity for great variety of spaces).
+This is seeded 130 amental prerequisite for diversity, in built character and activity (as reuse offers the opportunity for great variety of spaces).
 Aspects of the industrial use history of the area should remain visible.
 A range of housing types, in the form of apartments should be provided, accommodating different income groups and family types.